DeepModelingHackathon/Hackathon2021/README.md

 ### H2.
 Improve the algorithms in searching for neighboring atoms
 #### 维度：高性能+ABACUS+工程开发
 #### Background&Problem：
-1.For **large-scale DFT calculations**, **ABACUS** adopts atomic orbitals with **strict radius cutoffs**, efficient searching and recording neighboring atoms is an essential procedure that has been implemented in ABACUS.
+1.For **large-scale DFT calculations**, **ABACUS** adopts atomic orbitals with **strict radius cutoffs**.
+Efficient searching and recording neighboring atoms is an essential procedure that has been implemented in ABACUS.
 The current algorithms in searching neighbors can be used for large systems, but **still has potentials to be further improved**.

 #### Goal:
 1.Read and understand the algorithms for searching neighboring atoms.